AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 Preview the email with the test profile *Louise Petti.*

 * The subject line should read: *Louise, explore Luma's Women Collection!*
-* The email body should match what you have seen in the preview: [Luma Women's Collection](/help/challenges/assets/email-assets/WomensCollectionEmail.html)
+* The email body should match what you have seen in the preview.

 **Email message #4 - Luma 20 % off Collection**

 Preview the email with the test profile *Louise Petti.*

 * The subject line should read: *Louise, enjoy 20% off sales!*
-* The email body should match what you have seen in the preview: [Luma 20 % off Collection](/help/challenges/assets/email-assets/20OOffCollectionEmail.html)
+* The email body should match what you have seen in the preview.

 #### Test your journey